seanpmaxwell/express-generator-typescript/express-generator-typescript/README.md

 ## Available commands for the server.

-- Run the server in development mode: `npm run start:dev`.
+- Run the server in development mode: `npm run dev`.
 - Run all unit-tests with hot-reloading: `npm test`.
 - Run a single unit-test: `npm test -- --testFile="name of test file" (i.e. --testFile=Users)`.
 - Run all unit-tests without hot-reloading: `npm run test:no-reloading`